Sky TV director of sport out the door as new boss goes on front foot

 Last earlier said it was important Sky did not over-bid for events, and that the broadcaster's key focus had to be on season-long competitions rather than short tournaments like the World Cup.

-The director of sport also pitched Sky's nationwide coverage via satellite as an advantage of Spark's streaming when negotiating with sports bodies.
+The director of sport also pitched Sky's nationwide coverage via satellite as an advantage over Spark's streaming when negotiating with sports bodies.